tuan188/MGiGen/README.md

 ```

 ## 1. Create Template:
 ### 1.1.
 Base Template:

-The Base Template contains the necessary files for a scene in the Clean Architecture pattern.
+The Base Template contains necessary files for a scene in the [Clean Architecture](https://github.com/tuan188/MGCleanArchitecture) pattern.

 Open Terminal, navigate to the folder you want to save the files and run: